 held_amount will be lowered.
 Extraneously held funds will also be released back to your balance immediately.

 At fuel dispensers cardholders are charged according to the amount of fuel they dispense, but the amount isn’t known ahead of time.
 The authorization flow for a fuel dispenser is initiated with an authorization for 1 USD, triggering an

 issuing_authorization.request event.
 When the cardholder finishes pumping fuel the authorization is updated to reflect the actual amount.
 This update triggers an

 issuing_authorization.updated event.
 It is not possible to reject the authorization based on its updated amount.

 These 1 USD authorizations have the

 is_held_amount_controllable field set to

-true, which means the maximum amount spent at the fuel dispenser can be limited through the approve authorization API.
+true.
+This means that the maximum amount spent at the fuel dispenser can be limited through the approve authorization API.
 The default limit is 100 USD.

-You may want to clearly identify fuel dispenser authorizations because a 1 USD authorization can result in 100 USD transaction.
+You may want to clearly identify fuel dispenser authorizations because a 1 USD authorization can potentially result in a 100 USD transaction.
 Fuel dispenser authorizations can be identified by:

 is_held_amount_controllableis equal to